Hedgefog/amxx-modding-kit/api/custom-entities/README.md

 # ♟️ Custom Entities API

-The Custom Entities API provides a flexible framework for managing and creating custom entities.
-This API allows developers to register, spawn, manipulate, and interact with custom entities, defining their behavior through hooks and methods.
-This API uses OOP-style logic and integrates seamlessly with game maps.
+The **Custom Entities API** provides a flexible OOP-style framework for managing and creating custom entities in AMX Mod X. This API allows developers to register entity classes, implement their behavior through methods, and interact with custom entities programmatically.
+Entities integrate seamlessly with game maps — just place them using the registered classname.

+## 🚀 Features

+- OOP-style entity class system with inheritance
+- Preset base classes for common entity types (items, props, triggers, monsters)
+- Custom members for storing entity-specific data
+- Custom methods for extending entity behavior
+- Key-value bindings for map editor integration
+- Native method hooks for intercepting entity behavior
+- Full lifecycle control (create, spawn, destroy, respawn)

+---

-## ⚙️ Implementing a Custom Entity
+## ⚙️ Getting Started

-### 📚 Registering a New Entity Class
+### Registering a New Entity Class

-To implement a custom entity, the first thing you need to do is register a new entity class using the `CE_RegisterClass` native function.
-This can be done in the `plugin_precache` function, allowing you to place your entities directly on the map using the registered class as the `classname`.
+To create a custom entity, register a new entity class using `CE_RegisterClass` in `plugin_precache`.
+This allows you to place entities directly on the map using the registered classname.

-Let's create a `key` item entity:
+Let's create a simple key item:

 ```pawn
 #include <api_custom_entities>